Magda Olivero: Recordings and appraisal

-The extent of Olivero's ability was identified by her great admirer Marilyn Horne, who, in 1975, firmly insisted that the Met should at last engage Olivero: "She practically gave acting and singing lessons while onstage; honestly, you could learn more from watching an Olivero performance than from reading most books on those very subjects."
+The extent of Olivero's ability was identified by her great admirer Marilyn Horne, who, in 1975, fervently insisted that the Met finally engage Olivero: "She practically gave acting and singing lessons while onstage; honestly, you could learn more from watching an Olivero performance than from reading most books on those very subjects."

 Stefan Zucker, the interviewer of the old divas starring in the aforementioned film Opera Fanatic, summarizes his opinion on Olivero in these words.

 Olivero was coached by Cilea and a number of now-obscure verismo composers and is the last singer with such a background.
 For me, she distills and exemplifies the tradition.
 From Gemma Bellincioni to Lina Bruna Rasa, the verismo era was transfigured by searing vocal actresses.
 Unlike Olivero, few also were consummate musicians able through rubato (lengthening or shortening notes or groups of notes) to convey the music's tension and repose.
 More, hers is "il cantar che nell'anima si sente"—singing that is sensed in the soul.
 Her London/Decca Fedora, made in 1968, is the last emotionally important commercial recording of an Italian opera.

 Zucker also adds that "Olivero's reviews in Italy always were laudatory", whereas in America "critics such as Alan Rich and Barton Wimble wrote of her with derision, regarding her vocalism as like Florence Foster Jenkins's, her style as exaggerated and campy."
 Yet, in Italy, too detractors have not been lacking.
 In his praised book L'opera in CD, critic Elvio Giudici manifests his general dislike for both Olivero's dated and affected style, and her mediocre voice quality throughout her career.
 He also admits, however, that an exceptional theatrical personality is evidenced by each of her recordings and that how to evaluate her performances is bound to remain open to debate, fundamentally depending on one's own subjective sensitivity.

 On the occasion of her death, sympathetic obituaries appeared in the press around the world.
 In his TheaterJones article musician and critic Gregory Sullivan Isaacs reported the following opinion expressed by Emmanuel Villaume, the Dallas Opera's music director, as "one of the best summaries" of Olivero's artistry:

 Magda Olivero was a unique artist.
 People generally praise her mostly for her dramatic stage presence.
 What always impressed me in her interpretations was the ability, beyond her stagecraft, to use her God given natural voice and unsurpassed technique, as well as superior and cultured musicianship, to put all these components at the service of a controlled and unified performance.